zenara1n/voice-detect/README.md

 The **Voice Detector Library** is a versatile and user-friendly Android library that provides developers with a powerful tool for voice analysis and classification.
 With this library, you can easily detect and categorize various voice inputs, making it ideal for applications that require voice-controlled functionalities.

+## Preview Video

+Check out our library in action!
+Watch the sample video [here](sample/1697246352631477.mp4) to see how the Voice Analyzer Library detects and categorizes various sounds in real-time.

 ## Features

 - **Voice Classification:** The library allows you to classify audio recordings into predefined categories, making it easy to identify different sounds in real-time.